MAIDINASSIM84/smart_urban_analyzer/README.md

 - Implement additional compliance checks in `compliance_checker.py`
 - Add support for new file formats in the relevant processor modules

-## Future Development Roadmap

-- [ ] Add support for more regional GIS portals
-- [ ] Implement 3D visualization of building models
-- [ ] Add support for more CAD/BIM file formats
-- [ ] Enhance machine learning models for boundary detection
-- [ ] Create API endpoints for integration with other systems
-- [ ] Add support for additional languages

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.